 Department: Supply Chain Management

 Jason Miller (Ph.D.
 The Ohio State University) is an Assistant Professor of Logistics at Michigan State University's Eli Broad College of Business.
-His primary research stream examines firms' logistics operations, with an emphasis on studying motor carrier safety.
-He also undertakes research developing and disseminating multivariate statistical techniques.
-His research has appeared or is forthcoming in Academy of Management Journal, Journal of Business Logistics, Journal of Management, Journal of Operations Management, Journal of Supply Chain Management, Multivariate Behavioral Research, Transportation Journal, and Transportation Research Part E. His research at Journal of Business Logistics has been recognized with the Bernard J. LaLonde Best Paper Award for the best manuscript published in 2013.Jason serves on the Editorial Review Board for Journal of Operations Management and actively reviews for several supply chain (Decision Science Journal, International Journal of Logistics Management, Journal of Business Logistics, and Transportation Journal) and quantitative methods (Educational and Psychological Measurement and Structural Equation Modeling) journals.
+His primary research stream examines firms' logistics operations, with an emphasis on studying motor carrier safety, productivity, and pricing.
+His research has appeared in Academy of Management Journal, Decision Sciences Journal, Forecasting, Journal of Business Logistics, Journal of Management, Journal of Operations Management, Journal of Supply Chain Management, Multivariate Behavioral Research, Transportation Journal, and Transportation Research Part E. Jason serves as an Associate Editor at Journal of Operations Management, Decision Sciences Journal, and International Journal

 •Moderation, mediation, and moderated mediation analysis

-•Econometric applications (2SLS, 3SLS, systems of equations)
+•Econometric applications (e.g., 2SLS, 3SLS, systems of equations)

 •Studying growth/decline/stability of supply chain phenomena